Simon Ross: Radio career

 Ross has worked for several radio stations across the United Kingdom.
 He presented on Rock FM in Preston from 1992, moving to Capital FM in London in 1998 to present the Evening Show.
 In 2001, he joined Radio Aire in Leeds to host the mid morning show, where he remained for four years.
 He also occasionally presented on Magic 828 and hosted a Sunday morning show named Radio Aire’s Greatest Hits, playing songs from the 1980s and 1990s.

 In 2005, Ross left Aire to join Radio City.
 He hosted the breakfast show and mid morning shows there for over 10 years, before moving over to Radio City 2 in 2016.
 The station was rebranded as Greatest Hits Radio in 2019 and Ross has hosted the Breakfast Show since launch, broadcasting across the UK.

 Other work

 In addition to his radio work, Ross is also a voice-over artist and event host.
 This includes being the regular host of the "Educate Awards" at Liverpool Cathedral.

+He is also the stadium announcer at home matches of Everton F.C., initially between 2005 and 2015, returning to the role in 2024 following the departure of Graeme White, who had the job in between Ross' spells.